lavanya5113/customer-sales-analysis-dashboard/README.md

-Customer Sales & Behavior Analysis Dashboard
+# Customer Sales & Behavior Analysis Dashboard

 Project Overview

- 1.This project focuses on analyzing customer shopping behavior using Excel and Power BI.
+1. This project focuses on analyzing customer shopping behavior using Excel and Power BI.

- 2.The analysis was performed to understand customer purchasing patterns, revenue contribution, product category performance, and payment preferences.
+2. The analysis was performed to understand customer purchasing patterns, revenue contribution, product category performance, and payment preferences.

- 3.Interactive dashboards were created to visualize the insights and support business decision-making.
+3. Interactive dashboards were created to visualize the insights and support business decision-making.

 Objectives